 The EEC shall take the information about supported ACR scenarios provided by the ECS, S-EES and T-EES into account when selecting an EES for EAS discovery or T-EAS discovery, respectively, and when selecting an EAS for edge services.

-Editor's note: whether the scenarios are overlapping and how to solve any co-existence issues are FFS.
+NOTE: ACR scenario(s) used to support service continuity between the EASs is implementation dependent.
+Limitations, dependencies or guidance to avoid overlaps are out of scope of this release of the specification.